ejenaru/ejenaru.github.io/README.md

 A lot of my learning process is going to be self-taught, so I'll try my best to keep my code clean and organiced.

 This is basically me.
-I hope you find this repo usefull for your learning process too. :smiley:
+I hope you find this repo usefull for your learning process too.

 ###### _P.S.: I'm not a native english speaker.
 Sometimes my code/comments may be poorly written or simply in spanish._